 The Company measures share based payments to non-employees at the fair value of the goods or services received at the date of receipt of the goods or services.
+The fair value of share options granted to non-employees is recognized as an expense over the period the services have been provided.
 If the fair value of the goods or services cannot be measured reliably, the fair value of the options granted will be used, measured using the Black-Scholes option-pricing model.